DevMountain/react-5-afternoon/README.md

     * Instead of using `Switch`, we're going to use `HashRouter` from `react-router-dom` to wrap our routes.
 (HashRouter uses the hash portion of our URL to keep our UI in sync with the URL when we change views).
 * Wrap routes in a div, HashRouter can only have one first level element, so we will nest our routes inside of the div.
 * For each individual route, instead of using render, we will be using component.
 A route should look like the following: `<Route component={WizardOne}  path='/wOne'/>`
+* Now that we've changed our `router.js`, no data is going to be passed to our other components, you will also get an error that says `TypeError: __webpack_require__.i(...) is not a function`.
+This is because in our `App.js` router is still being treated as a function.
+* Go to your `App.js` and remove the invoking parenthesis from your `{router}` as well as the content inside of them.

 <details>